albertshay888/Deals-SMS-App/README.md

 # Deals SMS App
 Never miss a single Sephora deal again with this custom-built restful API!
-Rather than finding out deals late through third-party coupon sites, with this Deals app, shoppers will be notified via sms as soon as the discount/sale appears on sephora.com in real-time on latest specials from Makeup, Skin Care, Fragrance, Hair, Bath, Body, Tools, Brushes, and Men products.
+Rather than finding out deals late through third-party coupon sites, with Deals SMS App, shoppers will be notified via sms as soon as discounts/sales appear on sephora.com in real-time on their latest specials from Makeup, Skin Care, Fragrance, Hair, Bath, Body, Tools, Brushes, and more.

 #Steps to run in Terminal
 1) git clone "this repositories name" (download app)